Overview

 Future > Index > PreferredEquity > Equity

-(note here the PreferredEquity would be a convertible preferred)
+In the above example, the PreferredEquity would be a convertible preferred instrument.

 LookthroughWhere